govuk-one-login/mobile-ios-authentication/README.md

 `present` takes configuration, which comes from `LoginSessionConfiguration`, as a parameter and contains the login information to make the request.

 `finalise` takes a URL to redirect to as a parameter and returns a token response.
-The `userAgent` is assigned during the private `handleResponse` method and an error is thrown should this be nil.
+If `userAgent` was not assigned inside the `present` method an error is thrown.
 Otherwise, the token response is returned.

 ## Example Implementation